Research Shows Broader Benefits of Statins—But What About Alternatives?

 Cholesterol has gotten a bad rap—for clogging arteries, fueling heart disease, even impacting brain function.
 With heart disease a top killer, we absolutely need to control the risk factors—and this includes unhealthy cholesterol and the ongoing inflammation it can fuel.

-New research adds urgency to these efforts, suggesting that elevated cholesterol can also be a risk factor in COVID.
-One new study shows that statins, a widely used cholesterol-lowering drug, may offer protection against COVID-19 severity.
-These findings add to the data showing how inflammatory conditions including cardiovascular disease, increase the risks of life-threatening complications—like the cytokine storm—that frequently occur in COVID-19 cases.
+New research adds urgency to these efforts, suggesting that elevated cholesterol can also be a risk factor in viral infections.
+One new study shows that statins, a widely used cholesterol-lowering drug, may offer protection against viral severity.
+These findings add to the data showing how inflammatory conditions including cardiovascular disease, increase the risks of life-threatening complications—like the cytokine storm—that frequently occur in viral infection cases.

 Statin Side Effects